What Happens in a Group?

-Support groups are designed to be ‘peer support’ which means that people attending the groups will have been assessed to have similar needs.
-For example, people attending a depression support group will all be experiencing/have experienced depression.
+Groups are designed to be ‘peer support’ which means that people attending the groups will have been assessed to have similar needs.
+For example, people attending a depression group will all be experiencing/have experienced depression.
+The groups are not counselling however do provide therapeutic value.

 The groups are facilitated by two people who are there to help keep the group safe for everyone.
-While facilitators may have counseling/psychology qualifications the role does not require this, as all facilitators undergo the same CornerHouse training and facilitate groups in a similar way.
+This tends to be a member of staff from CornerHouse alongside a trained volunteer.

 Can I just come along?